SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Known_issues/KI_Upgrade_fails_VerifyElasticStorageType_prerequisite.md

 To fix a failing prerequisite check, you need to migrate the profiles and/or resources data to an indexing database and update the configuration.
 See [migrating profiles data](xref:Profile_migration_to_elastic) and [migrating resource data](xref:Resources_migration_to_elastic).

 In case the system does not have an indexing database configured, no migration will be possible.
 In this case, the Profile Manager and Resource Manager features are no longer usable.
-The data files will need to be removed while the system is offline in order to upgrade the system.
+The data files `C:\Skyline Dataminer\ResourceManager\Resources.xml` and `C:\Skyline Dataminer\ProfileManager\Profiles.xml` will need to be removed while the system is offline in order to upgrade the system.
 After the upgrade, the Resource Manager and Profile Manager will no longer initialize.

 ## Issue description